Sony SCD-XA777ES. larger.

 There is no forward and backward scan button; you only can do that from the remote.
-Don't fear if your SCD-XA777ES comes with no remote; most any Sony CD player remote works fine for basic playback controls.
+Don't fear if your SCD-XA777ES comes with no remote; any Sony CD player remote works fine for all these playback controls.

-Likewise, the only way to set the REPEAT options is with the remote control.
+Likewise, the only way to set the REPEAT options is with a remote control.